obsessedyouth/Research-Assistant-Crypto/Computer_Science.md

  more efficient in
  [this gist I created a while back :)](https://gist.github.com/obsessedyouth/d504a391164ee71b06960a3a753ea2af)

-2. Write a function that takes in a Proth Number and uses Proth's theorem to determine if said number is prime?
+ - Write a function that takes in a Proth Number and uses Proth's theorem to determine if said number is prime?
  You can write this in any programming language but C/C++/Golang are preferred
 ## answer
 I did not know Go before implementing this problem, however I've been meaning to try it.
-Here goes nun.
-You can find each solution in the `solutions` folder with appropriates tests.
-Or you can scan through here.
+You can find each solution script in the `solutions` folder with complementary tests in the `tests` folder.
+Or you can scan through the code snippets here.
 Multiple implementations in `Go` `Python` & `Elixir`.
-I personally prefer the Elixir :smiling_imp:
+I prefer, if possible to write Elixir :smile_cat:

+### To run tests
+`cd` into the `test` directory:

+1. Python - assuming you have >= `python3.7.x` in your terminal `pytest`.
+2. Elixir - assuming you have >= `Erlang/OTP 21` & `Elixir 1.9.2` in your terminal
+`elixir -r ../solutions/proth_theorem.ex proth_theorem_test.exs`
+3. Go - assuming you have >= `go1.15` enter `go test`

 ### Go
 ```go